deaks/cyberpatriot/README-ubuntu_14.04_cpix.md

 restrictive class of user account allowed by the scenario for each user we give them the least amount of privilege required to do their work.

-## VI.D Inspect the /etc/sudoers configuration
+## V.D Inspect the /etc/sudoers configuration
 Use the `visudo` command to view and/or edit the `sudo` configuration but you may want to make sure to have a terminal running as root when making such changes just in case something goes awry.
 You can open